nic-perez/lgbtq-map-project/README.md

 and radicalized, and the spaces that remained carried the weight of everyone who had passed.

+## Workflow
+The pipeline moves through eight steps:
+**Data**: A JSON file of hundreds of site records is loaded from the NYC LGBT Historic Sites Project.
+Before any processing begins, the filters are defined upfront: three target decades, a set of allowed venue types, and a requirement for valid coordinates.
+**Filtering**: Every record runs a series of checks.
+Wrong era, wrong type, or missing coordinates will cause it to be skipped.
+What passes goes into a clean list called results.
+**Design**: Each marker gets a decade-specific color and a popup assembled from the site's name, address, era, image, and a link to its full history.
+**Map construction**: Folium builds the base map centered on Manhattan.
+Three separate marker cluster layers sit on top of it, one per decade, which is what makes decade toggling possible.
+Each layer can be switched on or off independently.
+**Output**: A layer control panel lets users filter by decade.
+A color-coded legend is injected as a fixed HTML overlay.
+The finished map saves as lgbtq_nyc_map.html.

+The **goal**: To make visible what time and circumstance have largely erased, placing markers where communities once gathered so those spaces are not simply forgotten.

 ## Data Source
 Data is drawn from the NYC LGBT Historic Sites Project (nyclgbtsites.org, downloaded May 2026).
 Sites are filtered to